gautemo/Gaute-Meek-Olsen/src/projects.md

     >
       <template #description>
           <p>
-            Timeline of how the virus Covid-19 has spread across the worlds.
+            Timeline of how the virus Covid-19 has spread across the world.
 Visualized in Google Maps and focuses on currently infected.
           </p>
         </template>
     </Card>
     <Card
       title="touch-cli-windows"
-      image="./assets/projects/touch.png"
+      image="/images/projects/touch.png"
       github="https://github.com/gautemo/touch-cli-windows"
       color="#e21414"
       :tech="['JavaScript']"
     >
       <template #description>
           <p>
-            Mac and Linux has the simple touch command in the terminal.
-But on Windows it's hard to create files in the terminal.
+            Mac and Linux have the simple touch command in the terminal.
+But on Windows, it's hard to create files in the terminal.
 Install this package to solve the problem. 'npm i -g touch-cli-windows' to install and 'touch index.html app.js' to use.
           </p>
         </template>
     </Card>
     <Card
       title="Emojis Picker"
-      image="./assets/projects/emoji.png"
+      image="/images/projects/emoji.png"
       github="https://github.com/gautemo/emoji-picker"
       color="#efaf42"
       :tech="['Vue', 'Electron']"